ttscoff/howzit/README.md

 - mdless

 If you're combining a highlighter with howzit's pagination, include any flags needed to disable the highlighter's pagination (e.g. `mdless --no-pager`).

+### Configuring from the Command Line

+You can get and set config options from the command line using `--config-get` and `--config-set`.
+If you run `--config-get` with no argument, it will display all config options.
+If you add a key (exact match required) you can get just the value for that key.

+Using `--config-set` requires an argument in the format `key=value`.
+The type of the value (boolean, integer, string, symbol) will be automatically determined and converted.
+To change your highlighter, for example, use `howzit --config-set highlighter=mdcat`.

 ## Shell Integration